awsdocs/amazon-aurora-user-guide/doc_source/ams3-temptable-behavior.md

 ## Storage engine for internal \(implicit\) temporary tables<a name="ams3-temptable-behavior-engine"></a>

 When generating intermediate result sets, Aurora MySQL initially attempts to write to in\-memory temporary tables\.
-If this is unsuccessful, because of either incompatible data types or configured limits, the temporary table is converted to an on\-disk temporary table rather than being held in memory\.
+This might be unsuccessful, because of either incompatible data types or configured limits\.
+If so, the temporary table is converted to an on\-disk temporary table rather than being held in memory\.
 More information on this can be found in the [Internal Temporary Table Use in MySQL](https://dev.mysql.com/doc/refman/8.0/en/internal-temporary-tables.html) in the MySQL documentation\.

 In Aurora MySQL version 3, the way internal temporary tables work is different from earlier Aurora MySQL versions\.
 Instead of choosing between the InnoDB and MyISAM storage engines for such temporary tables, now you choose between the `TempTable` and InnoDB storage engines\.